 Making National News

-Gaston County has gained national recognition for their continued success to support adolescent sexual health and reduce teen pregnancy rates.
+Gaston County gained national recognition for their continued success to support adolescent sexual health and reduce teen pregnancy rates.

 - Click here to read NPR's coverage of their work with teens and LARCs.